-The a a flag tells us that we are now talking to the authoritative name server for www.example.com, and that this is not a cached answer it obtained from some other name server; it served this answer to us right from its own database.
+The aa flag tells us that we are now talking to the authoritative name server for www.example.com, and that this is not a cached answer it obtained from some other name server; it served this answer to us right from its own database.
 In fact, the Recursion Available (ra) flag is not present, which means this name server is not configured to perform recursion (at least not for this client), so it could not have queried another name server to get cached results.

-9.6.2 Visible DNSSEC Validation Symptoms
+12.6.2 Visible DNSSEC Validation Symptoms

 After determining the query path, it is necessary to determine whether the problem is actually related to DNSSEC validation.
-You can use the +cd flag in dig to disable validation, as described in How Do I Know I Have a Validation Problem?
+You can use the dig + cd flag to disable validation, as described in How Do I Know I Have a Validation Problem?